 - Pediatric physical therapy helps children who have or are recovering from major health problems, such as cerebral palsy, scoliosis, or spina bifida.
 Pediatric physical therapists help children in many of the same ways they help adults, but they also pay attention to the special needs of growing and developing children.

-- Sports therapy is a type of physical therapy that focuses on preventing injury and helping people who are already injured get back to the highest level of occupational, functional, and athletic performance possible.
+- Sports therapy (or sports medicine) is a type of physical therapy that focuses on preventing injury and helping people who are already injured get back to the highest level of occupational, functional, and athletic performance possible.
 Sports therapy is not just for youth or professional athletes.
 Regardless of your age or athletic ability, sports therapy can help you get back into shape for training, athletic competition, or physical labor.

 - Occupational therapy is often confused with physical therapy.
 Even though they have things in common, there is an important difference between them.
 Occupational therapy helps you relearn how to do your basic daily activities, or helps you find a new way to do them.
 Physical therapy helps you get back to the job of living, working, and playing by helping your body heal and making it easier for you to move and get around.